yysun/apprun/docs/06-view-patterns.md

 ### Directive

 The directive is the special property that looks like $xxx.
 When AppRun is processing the JSX code and finds the properties of $xxx, it publishes the $ event.
-The event parameters contain the directive key, properties, and tag Name of the HTML element, and component instance.
+The event parameters contain the directive key, properties, and tag Name of the HTML element and component instance.

 ```javascript
 const view = <div $myDirective></div>;